Belgian Tervuren Shedding

 Belgian Tervurens have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 45-75 lbs and lifespan of 12-14 yrs, the Belgian Tervuren requires thoughtful care tailored to their specific breed characteristics.
+Between the 45-75 lbs adult size and 12-14 yrs lifespan, the Belgian Tervuren has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 The Belgian Tervuren's reputation in the herding group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Seasonal Changes